wmax/ac-multiposter/DEPLOY-TO-VERCEL.md

 ### How It Works

-1. Vercel automatically calls `/api/sync/renew-webhooks` daily
+1. Vercel automatically calls `/api/sync/renew-webhooks` daily with a GET request
-2. The endpoint checks for the `CRON_SECRET` header for security
-3. Vercel includes this header automatically for cron requests
+2. Vercel adds the header `x-vercel-cron: 1` on these requests
+3. For security, set a `CRON_SECRET` and pass it as a query parameter: `/api/sync/renew-webhooks?token=YOUR_CRON_SECRET`
+  - Alternatively, you can use an `Authorization: Bearer <CRON_SECRET>` header when triggering manually
 4. The endpoint renews all webhooks that are about to expire

 ### Verify Cron Setup